nextflow-io/training/docs/nf_template/5_pipeline.md

 ### Adding a module to your pipeline

 Although the module has been installed in your local pipeline repository, it is not yet added to your pipeline.
-The suggested `include` statement needs to be added to your `workflows/mypipeline.nf` file and the process (with inputs) needs to be added to the workflow block.
+The suggested `include` statement needs to be added to your `workflows/mypipeline.nf` file and the process call (with inputs) needs to be added to the workflow block.

 ```groovy title="workflows/mypipeline.nf" linenums="7"
 include { FASTQC                 } from '../modules/nf-core/fastqc/main'